spawaskar-cora/cora-docs/docs/user-guide/skeletalelements.md

    - Inventory Completed Status
    - Reviewed Status

 The Trauma section is read-only, and shows Trauma information for a given bone.
-To make edits to go "Create".
+To make edits, go to "Create".

 ![SE CTrauma](../images/skeletalElements/createTrauma.png)
 Click Save when finished adding Trauma to be returned to the Trauma page.